hashicorp/terraform-provider-aws/website/docs/r/appconfig_application.html.markdown

 The following arguments are supported:

-- `name` - (Required) The name to use for the application.
+* `name` - (Required) The name for the application.
 Must be between 1 and 64 characters in length.
-- `description` - (Optional) The description of the application.
+* `description` - (Optional) The description of the application.
 Can be at most 1024 characters.
-- `tags` - (Optional) A map of tags to assign to the resource.
+* `tags` - (Optional) A map of tags to assign to the resource.
+If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

-- `arn` - The Amazon Resource Name (ARN) of the AppConfig Application.
+* `arn` - The Amazon Resource Name (ARN) of the AppConfig Application.
-- `id` - The AppConfig Application ID
+* `id` - The AppConfig application ID.
+* `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block).

 ## Import

-Applications can be imported using their ID, e.g.
+AppConfig Applications can be imported using their application ID, e.g.

 ```
-$ terraform import aws_appconfig_application.bar 71rxuzt
+$ terraform import aws_appconfig_application.example 71rxuzt
 ```